NgapeitaG/External-API/README.md

 # External-API
-### To view my external API, clone this repo onto your terminal
+### To view my External API, clone this repo onto your terminal
 ### cd into the External-API directory you have cloned
 ### cd into the My map directory
 ### then type open index.html into the terminal